jordfras/linetime/README.md

 The output from the command is printed to stdout and stderr respectively, as read from the command.
 In addition to the timestamp, each line is prefixed with the name of the output file.
-To avoid interleaving output from stdout and stderr from an executed command, the output is buffered and printed first when a complete line is read.
+To avoid interleaving output from stdout and stderr, the output is buffered and printed first when a complete line is read.
 This behavior can be disabled with `--no-line-buffering` or `-l`, in which case characters are printed as soon as they are read.

 See help text, `-h` or `--help`, for a complete list of options.